janericlenssen/deepracin/README.md

 <li>Runs on Linux, Windows (and MacOS systems, not tested)
 <li>Tested on Nvidia, AMD, Intel and mobile GPUs: Mali (OpenCL 1.1 required)
 </ul>
-<b>Note:</b> This library is under ongoing development and in alpha status.
+<b>Note:</b> This library is under development and in alpha status.
 While the library should run on all OS and GPUs that support OpenCL 1.1, it is not tested on all configurations.

 If you have questions, feedback, suggestions or if you want to contribute, feel free to contact me!